 However, despite the three film songs and the ‘Paris Calling’ video, there was no backing from Epic and the band ground to halt.

 Many have speculated that the album’s producer was not familiar enough with the band and failed to capture in the studio the high energy performances which fans could witness live.
-That high energy is said to have inspired Axl Rose, as he would have seen Blacks’ signature moves live.
+That high energy is said to have inspired Axl Rose, as he would have seen the signature moves of Richard Black live.

 Richard Black would go on to form Contraband with Michael Schenker, Tracii Guns and Share Pedersen before